mungujn/machine-learning-detect-cancer/README.md

    Using transfer learning for lesion classification

-I also built a web application (React.js based) to demonstrate a potential application and deployment scenario for the models that were built during this project.
+I also built a web application (React based) to demonstrate a potential application and deployment scenario for the models that were built during this project.

 1. A radiologist or sonographer would log into the application